rw251/code-list-creator/README.md

         node index.js --process

-5. Start creating a code list (hint - the sample code dictionary contains codes relating to acute myocardial infarction)
+5. Start creating a code list (hint - the sample code dictionary contains codes relating to acute myocardial infarction so try specifying 'myocardial infarction' when prompted for synonyms)

         node index.js

 6. Follow on screen instructions.
-Ultimately two files will be createed in the out/ directory:
+Ultimately two files will be created in the out/ directory:
   - codes.txt - the raw list of codes selected
   - meta.json - the associated metadata